Fyodir/parsermcparser/README.md

 ## Testing

-- The correct functioning of the parser was determined by the use of assert statements and error generation throughout the code.
+- The correct functioning of the parser was determined by the use of assert statements and error generation throughout the script.
 - Modified faulty test XML files were used to ensure functioning of test features
 - Assert statements have been included to reject incorrect file types, multiple input LRG numbers, incorrectly formatted / damaged XML files